 Bleeding in the skin and bruising occur.

-Platelets are cell fragments that circulate in the bloodstream and help blood clot.
-The blood usually contains about 140,000 to 440,000 platelets per microliter.
-When the platelet count falls below about 50,000 platelets per microliter of blood, bleeding can occur even after relatively minor injury.
-The most serious risk of bleeding, however, generally does not occur until the platelet count falls below 10,000 to 20,000 platelets per microliter of blood.
+Platelets are cells that circulate in the bloodstream and help blood clot How Blood Clots Hemostasis is the body's way of stopping injured blood vessels from bleeding.
+Hemostasis includes clotting of the blood.
+Too little clotting can cause excessive bleeding from minor injury Too... read more .
+The blood usually contains about 140,000 to 440,000 platelets per microliter (140 × 109 to 440 × 109 per liter).
+When the platelet count falls below about 50,000 platelets per microliter of blood (50 × 10 9 per liter), bleeding can occur even after relatively minor injury.
+The most serious risk of bleeding, however, generally does not occur until the platelet count falls below 10,000 to 20,000 platelets per microliter of blood (10 × 109 to 20 × 109 per liter).
 At these very low levels, bleeding may occur without any recognized injury.
-See also Overview of Platelet Disorders.

 Many disorders can cause thrombocytopenia.

 Doctors suspect thrombocytopenia in people who have abnormal bruising and bleeding.
-They often check the number of platelets routinely in people who have disorders that cause thrombocytopenia.
-Sometimes they discover thrombocytopenia incidentally when blood tests are done for other reasons in people who have no bruising or bleeding.
+They often check the number of platelets routinely in people who have disorders that might cause thrombocytopenia.
+Sometimes they discover thrombocytopenia when blood tests are done for other reasons in people who have no bruising or bleeding.

 Determining the cause of thrombocytopenia is critical to treating the condition.
 Certain symptoms may help determine the cause.
 For example, people usually have a fever when thrombocytopenia results from an infection.
-In contrast, they usually do not have a fever when the cause is ITP, TTP, or HUS.
-An enlarged spleen, which a doctor may be able to feel during a physical examination, suggests that the spleen is trapping platelets and that thrombocytopenia results from a disorder that causes the spleen to enlarge.
+In contrast, they usually do not have a fever when the cause is immune thrombocytopenia, thrombotic thrombocytopenic purpura, or hemolytic-uremic syndrome.

 People who have a very low platelet count are often treated in a hospital.
-When bleeding is severe, platelets may be transfused, although sometimes the transfused platelets also are destroyed by the underlying disorder.
+When bleeding is severe, platelets may be transfused Overview of Blood Transfusion A blood transfusion is the transfer of blood or a blood component from one healthy person (a donor) to a sick person (a recipient).
+Transfusions are given to increase the blood's ability to... read more , although sometimes the transfused platelets also are destroyed by the underlying disorder.